 There are times when we have all found life difficult or overwhelming.
 Sometimes we find it hard to climb out of a rut we have got ourselves into.
 In cloudy times, we cannot even begin to hope that the sun will shine on us again.

 Counselling can help; these are just moments in your life that you can work through in the counselling sessions to regain a feeling of control.
 Being stuck and unable to see a way forward is very common, it can lead to anxiety, panic attacks, low mood and depression.

 My hope is that each client embarks on a journey of; self-discovery, understanding, acceptance, independence and empowerment.
 As a counsellor, I aim to support you on this journey so that you feel heard and understood, so that you do not feel alone.
 I will encourage you to explore your thoughts and feelings, crucially without judgement or consequences.
 By understanding feelings and actions that may be distressing or uncomfortable, they often become more acceptable and we can identify ways of bringing about positive change.
 I believe that everyone, as an individual, is capable of realising their personal abilities, given the right conditions and encouragement.

 The service I offer is totally confidential and unbiased.
 Whilst providing a professional service, my aim is to provide a down to earth approach, in a relaxed and friendly atmosphere.

 My practice is based in the Aura Business Centre at Mansfield House in Sleaford, the room is peaceful and private.
 The building is in the heart of the town, next to the Methodist church.
 Parking can be found close by in the Market Place or Church Lane.
 Limited disabled access is available as my room is based on the ground floor, there are some restrictions due to the age of the building, more information available on request.

-If you would like to arrange an appointment or if you have any questions, please call or send an email or text, including a brief summary of why you feel you need counselling.
+If you would like to arrange an appointment or if you have any questions, please call or send an email or text, including which office you prefer for sessions and a brief summary of why you feel you need counselling.